NatnaileA/319NBAProject/README.md

 python -m http.server 5500
 Then open your browser and go to http://localhost:5500
 ## API Routes
-GET games from a date /scoreboard?date=YYYY-MM-DD G GET box score for Game/boxscore/{gameId}Get
+GET games from a date
+GET box score for Game